azimuttapp/azimutt/libs/connector-couchbase/README.md

 # Couchbase connector

-This library is able to connect to [Couchbase](https://www.couchbase.com) and extract its schema.
+This library is able to connect to [Couchbase](https://www.couchbase.com), extract its schema and more...

 It browses all buckets, scopes and collections, fetch a sample of documents and then [infer](../json-infer-schema) a schema from them.